 An old sleigh that’s displayed inside the pub, above the door to Water Street, used to have a mannequin seated in it.
 Some servers saw the mannequin move by itself more than once.

-More information about this location is included in the Ghosts of Vancouver: 36 Haunted Places book.
+More information about this location and its ghost is provided in Ghosts of Vancouver: 39 Haunted Places.